uwdata/mosaic/docs/vgplot/index.md

 The `area` and `line` marks connect consecutive sample points.
 Connected marks are treated similarly to basic marks, with one notable addition: the queries for spatially oriented marks (`areaY`, `lineX`) can apply [M4 optimization](https://observablehq.com/@uwdata/m4-scalable-time-series-visualization).
 The query construction method uses plot width and data min/max information to determine the pixel resolution of the mark range.
 When the data points outnumber available pixels, M4 performs perceptually faithful pixel-aware binning of the series, limiting the number of drawn points.
 This optimization offers dramatic data reductions for both single and multiple series.

-Separately, vgplot includes a `regression` mark for linear regression fits.
+Separately, vgplot includes a `regressionY` mark for linear regression fits.
 Regression calculations and associated statistics are performed in-database in a single aggregate query.
 The mark then draws the regression line and optional confidence interval area.

 ### Density Marks

 The `densityY` mark performs 1D kernel density estimation (KDE).
-The `density` mark defaults to areas, but supports a `type` option to instead use lines, points, or other basic marks.
+The `densityY` mark defaults to areas, but supports a `type` option to instead use lines, points, or other basic marks.
-By default the generated query performs _linear binning_, an alternative to standard binning that proportionally distributes the weight of a point between adjacent bins to provide greater accuracy for density estimation.
+The generated query performs _linear binning_, an alternative to standard binning that proportionally distributes the weight of a point between adjacent bins to provide greater accuracy for density estimation.
 The query uses subqueries for the "left" and "right" bins, then aggregates the results.
 The query result is a 1D grid of binned values which are then smoothed.
 As smoothing is performed in the browser, interactive bandwidth updates are processed immediately.

 The `density2D`, `contour`, and `raster` marks compute densities over a 2D domain using either linear (default) or standard binning.
 Smoothing again is performed in browser; setting the `bandwidth` option to zero disables smoothing.
 The `contour` mark then performs contour generation, whereas the `raster` mark generates a colored bitmap.
 Dynamic changes of bandwidth, contour thresholds, and color scales are handled immediately in browser.

 The `hexbin` mark pushes hexagonal binning and aggregation to the database.
 Color and size channels may be mapped to `count` or other aggregates.
 Hexagon plotting symbols can be replaced by other basic marks (such as `text`) via the `type` option.

 The `denseLine` mark creates a density map of line segments, rather than points.
-Line density estimation is pushed to the database using a SQL query with multiple common table expressions (CTEs).
-First a window query is performed to bin and group line segment end points.
-Next, we perform line rasterization in database by joining against a set of pixel index positions.
+Line density estimation is pushed to the database.
 To ensure that steep lines are not over-represented, we approximate arc-length normalization for each segment by normalizing by the number of filled raster cells on a per-column basis.
-Finally we aggregate the resulting weights for all series to produce the line densities.
+We then aggregate the resulting weights for all series to produce the line densities.

 ## Interactors

-In addition to _marks_ and _attributes_, `plot` specifications may include _interactors_ to imbue plots with interactive behavior.
+_Interactors_ imbue plots with interactive behavior.
 Most interactors listen to input events from rendered plot SVG elements to update bound [Selections](/core/#selections).
 Interactors take facets into account to properly handle input events across subplots.

 The `toggle` interactor selects individual points (e.g., by click or shift-click) and generates a selection clause over specified fields of those points.
 Directives such as `toggleColor`, `toggleX`, and `toggleY` simplify specification of which channel fields are included in the resulting predicates.

-The `nearestX` and `nearestY` interactors select the nearest value along the `x` and/or `y` channel.
+The `nearestX` and `nearestY` interactors select the nearest value along the `x` or `y` encoding channel.

 The `intervalX` and `intervalY` interactors create 1D interval brushes.
 The `intervalXY` interactor creates a 2D brush.
 Interval interactors accept a `pixelSize` parameter that sets the brush resolution: values may snap to a grid whose bins are larger than screen pixels and this can be leveraged to optimize query latency.

 The `panZoom` interactor produces interval selections over corresponding `x` or `y` scale domains.
+Setting these selections to a plot's `xDomain` and/or `yDomain` attributes will cause the plot to pan and zoom in response.

 The `highlight` interactor updates the rendered state of a visualization in response to a Selection.
 Non-selected points are set to translucent, neutral gray, or other specified visual properties.
 Selected points maintain normal encodings.
-We perform highlighting by querying for a selection bit vector and then modifying the rendered SVG.
+We perform highlighting by querying the database for a selection bit vector and then modifying the rendered SVG.

 ## Legends

-Legends can be added to `plot` specifications or created as standalone elements.
+_Legends_ can be added to `plot` specifications or included as standalone elements.

 The `name` directive gives a `plot` a unique name.
 A standalone legend can reference a named plot (`colorLegend({ for: 'name' })`) to avoid respecifying scale domains and ranges.